Aufbau Suppressed Coupled Cluster Theory for Doubly Excited States: Theory

 which requires that the coefficients on the Aufbau, the two singly excited configurations, and the three doubly excited configurations match in the right hand side's and left hand side's wave function expansions.
 Note that, in this example, neither side has any triple or higher excitations, as we cannot put three electrons in the particle orbital.
-Solving this system of six equations produces $\gamma$, $\omega$, and $c_1$ through $c_5$ values that, for the specific $a$ and $b$ coefficients in question, ensure that the zeroth order part of $\ket{\Psi_{\textrm{ASCC}}^{{}^\textrm{2-CSF}}}$ gets initialized to $\ket{\Psi_0}$.
+We also enforce $\gamma^2 + \omega^2 = 1$ to ensure the magnitude of the overall de-excitation operator remains normalized, as it was in the 1-CSF case.
+Solving this system of seven equations produces $\gamma$, $\omega$, and $c_1$ through $c_5$ values that, for the specific $a$ and $b$ coefficients in question, ensure that the zeroth order part of $\ket{\Psi_{\textrm{ASCC}}^{{}^\textrm{2-CSF}}}$ gets initialized to $\ket{\Psi_0}$.
 At this point, we freeze the $\gamma$ and $\omega$ values and move forward to fine-tuning the zeroth and first order parts of $\hat{T}$ via Eq.\ (\ref{eq:mm}).